miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 ---

 ## Catching Claude Complexifying, Candidly Compelling Caution

+> Resist the siren call of sweeping changes.
+Instead, embrace incremental progress with safety nets.
+By taking measured steps and preserving quick reversibility, we maintain momentum and morale, avoiding the motivation-busting rabbit hole of unexpected bugs.

 Okay, that worked but Claude suggested dramatic changes to three big functions at once.